• Skip to primary navigation

 1. Prep.
 First things first - preheat your oven to 375°F (190°C) and make sure your pan is ready for action.
 You can use butter, a light coating of oil, or a non-stick cooking spray to coat your pan.

 2. Slice and season the apples.
-Cut three red or green apples into small, bite-sized pieces (photo 1).
-Place in a bowl with one cup of light brown sugar and ½ teaspoon of nutmeg (photo 2).
+Cut 3 large red or green apples into small, bite-sized pieces (photo 1).
+Place in a bowl with 1 cup of light brown sugar and ½ teaspoon of nutmeg (photo 2).
 Mix to coat the apple slices (photo 3).

 3. (Optional) Heat apples in the microwave.
 Place the apples in a microwave-safe bowl.
-Heat on high power in 30-second increments for two minutes total. *This step helps to kick-start the apple cooking process, but is entirely optional.
+Heat on high power in 30-second increments for 2 minutes total. *This step helps to kick-start the apple cooking process but is entirely optional.

 4. Combine the remaining ingredients.
-In a separate bowl, combine 1 ½ cups of Bisquick with 1 ½ cups milk and ½ cup butter (photo 4).
+In a separate bowl, combine 1½ cups of Bisquick with 1 ½ cups of milk and ½ cup of butter (photo 4).
 Stir until thoroughly mixed (photo 5).

 5. Pour and layer ingredients.
 Pour the batter into your pan (photo 6).
 Then, spread the apples evenly over the batter (photo 7).
-This will allow for a thorough and even cook.
+This will allow for thorough and even cooking.

-7. Cool slightly before serving.
-Remove the baked Bisquick apple cobbler when done and allow to cool on a wire cooling rack for 10-15 minutes before serving.
+2. Cool slightly before serving.
+Remove the baked Bisquick apple cobbler when done and allow it to cool on a wire cooling rack for 10-15 minutes before serving.

 5